dataspread/dataspread-web/README.md

 You can directly use DataSpread via our cloud-hosted [site][siteinfo] (Temporarily offline).

 DataSpread can be deployed locally through Docker (recommended) or through Apache Tomcat.
+To start a new book, import a `csv` file or use the `/sample.csv` provided.

 ## Docker Method